calvary-erp-contributors/calvary-system-794/CONTRIBUTING.md

 - [Coding Rules](#rules)
 - [Git Commit Guidelines](#commit)

-And don't forget, we also accept [financial contributions to the project](https://www.jhipster.tech/sponsors/) using Open Collective.
+[comment]: <> (And don't forget, we also accept [financial contributions to the project]&#40;https://www.jhipster.tech/sponsors/&#41; using Open Collective.)

 ## <a name="question"></a> Questions and help

-This is the JHipster bug tracker, and it is used for [Issues and Bugs](#issue) and for [Feature Requests](#feature).
+This is the Calvary ERP bug tracker, and it is used for [Issues and Bugs](#issue) and for [Feature Requests](#feature).
 It is **not** a help desk or a support forum.

-If you have a question on using JHipster, or if you need help with your JHipster project, please [read our help page](https://www.jhipster.tech/help/) and use the [JHipster tag on StackOverflow](http://stackoverflow.com/tags/jhipster) or join our [Gitter.im chat room](https://gitter.im/jhipster/generator-jhipster).
+[comment]: <> (If you have a question on using JHipster, or if you need help with your JHipster project, please [read our help page]&#40;https://www.jhipster.tech/help/&#41; and use the [JHipster tag on StackOverflow]&#40;http://stackoverflow.com/tags/jhipster&#41; or join our [Gitter.im chat room]&#40;https://gitter.im/jhipster/generator-jhipster&#41;.)

 ## <a name="issue"></a> Issues and Bugs

-If you find a bug in the source code or a mistake in the documentation, you can help us by [submitting a ticket](https://opensource.guide/how-to-contribute/#opening-an-issue) to our [GitHub issues](https://github.com/jhipster/generator-jhipster/issues).
+If you find a bug in the source code or a mistake in the documentation, you can help us by [submitting a ticket](https://opensource.guide/how-to-contribute/#opening-an-issue) to our [GitHub issues](https://github.com/calvary-erp-contributors/calvary-erp-794/issues).
 Even better, you can submit a Pull Request to our [JHipster generator project](https://github.com/jhipster/generator-jhipster) or to our [Documentation project](https://github.com/jhipster/jhipster.github.io).

 **Please see the Submission Guidelines below**.